 In fitting with ‘local is lekker’, another trend that has become apparent is ‘more global, more local’.
 While globalization is forging a homogenous global identity, it has reached its tipping point.
 People are starting to resist global culture and look for the authenticity of the local and the familiar for inspiration.
 Although marketers need to be aware of international trends, they need to focus on existing traditions.
 Although we are living in a digital world, we need to keep considering the home truths.
 With Heritage Day just under our belt, regardless of demographic, I guarantee 90% of South Africans were braai-ing.

-‘Tested’ – although our world is becoming more and more digitised daily, a consumer still likes to touch, feel and understand a product.
+‘Tested’ – although our world is becoming more and more digitized daily, a consumer still likes to touch, feel, and understand a product.
 Whether one is using promotional stations or sending samples to bloggers for review, it’s all about ensuring a consumer has engaged with at least a ‘taste’ of the product and the positioning of the brand in question.
 This needs to be a targeted campaign that leaves nothing but a good taste.
 These types of campaigns need to hold a strong sense of brand integrity.
 The look and feel of your display to the personality and dress code of your promoter needs to be united with the brand and

 product.
 All elements of the campaign need to be equally aligned ensuring the desired